run-house/runhouse/docs/tutorials/quick_start.rst

     )

-Now, you, or whoever you shared it with, can reload this function from anther dev environment (like a different Colab, local, or on a cluster), as long as you are logged in to your Runhouse account.
+Now, you, or whoever you shared it with, can reload this function from another dev environment (like a different Colab, local, or on a cluster), as long as you are logged in to your Runhouse account.

 .. code:: ipython3